nucleodao/min-irixplex-caller/README.md

 # min-irixplex-caller

-demo for call irisplex binary from by python
+a demo to show how we call irisplex binary from python